artakhak/JsonQL/docs/MutatingJsonFiles/ReusingCompiledJsonFiles/index.rst

     var filteredCompaniesJsonTextData = new JsonTextData("FilteredCompanies",
         LoadJsonFileHelpers.LoadJsonFile("FilteredCompanies.json",  sharedExamplesFolderPath), companiesJsonTextData);

-    // Create an instance of JsonQL.Compilation.JsonCompiler here.
-    // This is normally done once on application start.

-    // Set the value of queryManager to an instance of JsonQL.Compilation.JsonCompiler here.
+    // Set the value of jsonCompiler to an instance of JsonQL.Compilation.IJsonCompiler here.
     // The value of JsonQL.Compilation.JsonCompiler is normally created by Dependency Injection container
     // and it is normally configured as a singleton.
     JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;